MayanShachaf/places-from-Reels/README.md

 # 📍 Places From Reels

-A fullstack app that helps users extract and save real-world places mentioned in Instagram Reels.
+Full-stack app that uses AI to extract real-world places mentioned in Instagram Reels and saves them to Google Maps
 ---

 ## 🧠 Project Summary